-Governor Phil Scott and the Department of Public Service announced the launch of the Broadband Innovation Grant program on August 6, 2019 to help communities conduct feasibility studies and create business plans related to the deployment of broadband in rural, unserved and underserved areas of Vermont.
+The Broadband Innovation Grant program was launched on August 6, 2019, to help communities conduct feasibility studies and create business plans related to the deployment of broadband in rural, unserved and underserved areas of Vermont.
 Three grants were awarded in the first round.
 Grants to up to two utilities will be announced in Spring 2020.
 The Request for Proposals for the final round was issued on March 9, 2020.

 The following sections are included in the grant specifications (for more detailed information about these sections please see the Broadband Innovation Grant Program Application Guidance Document):